A Prym-Narasimhan-Ramanan construction of principal bundle fixed points: Fixed points and the Prym--Narasimhan--Ramanan construction

 \subsection{Finite group actions on the moduli space}

-We may define an action of $H^1(X,Z)$ on the set of isomorphism classes of holomorphic principal $G$-bundles as follows.
+We define an action of $H^1(X,Z)$ on the set of isomorphism classes of holomorphic principal $G$-bundles as follows.
 Let $\alpha\in H^1(X,Z)$ and $E$ be a $G$-bundle.
-Consider the fibre product $E\times_X\alpha$ with respect to $X$, which is associated to the diagram
+Consider the fibre product $E\times_X\alpha$ with respect to $X$, which is associated to the diagramme